 Have you ever scrolled through Instagram or Facebook and gazed wistfully at the exquisite images people share, and wished secretly those were yours, that, that was your Life, your story?
 Come on, you can tell me.
 I won’t judge you, I promise.
 I, too, have felt that way, to be frank.
 Yes, I did!
 I am human.

 Thankfully, though, those were fleeting moments and I returned to my world, my Life, and sent a “Thank you” heavenwards for whatever I had received–good, bad, ugly.
-For it may have been the ‘good’ that filled my life with joy, but it was the ‘ugly’ that taught me precious lessons, helped me grow as a person and realise the true meaning of Life!
+For it may have been the ‘good’ that filled my life with joy, but it was the ‘ugly’ that taught me precious lessons, helped me grow as a person and realize the true meaning of Life!

-So, yes, all of us do wish–knowingly or unknowingly, at some time or the other, when Life is full of shit–that our Life was like the others’–picture perfect.
+So, yes, all of us do wish–knowingly or unknowingly, at some time or the other, when Life is full of shit–that our Life was like the others’ picture perfect.
 But, when we do so, hardly ever do we dwell on the fact that Life is never picture perfect.
 Life, as in Real Life, is not what we see in those pictures people share.
 It is the ‘filters’ in our phones that make it perfect, for the world to gawk at and covet.

-Real life is something that most of us seldom share with the world.
-Real life is just different; it’s all about stuff going wrong, family feuds, marriages collapsing, illnesses, loss of a job, misbehaved kids and utter chaos.
+Real-life is something that most of us seldom share with the world.
+Real-life is just different; it’s all about stuff going wrong, family feuds, marriages collapsing, illnesses, loss of a job, misbehaved kids and utter chaos.
 Real Life is bad hair days with grumpy moods and tearful eyes, all behind closed doors.

 The thought that came to my mind as I read all the comments was, I shared the story because that was Life!
 There are so many others battling the illness and living in despair over all that goes wrong, but with no one to talk to, or lend a shoulder to cry on.
 I know, because, once upon a time, I used to be that person, hiding the facts of my life from friends and family, and at the same time craving to hear a story similar to mine, craving to feel less left-out.

-Each one of us on this planet has been handed a Life that is way different than the others, but at the same time, a lot similar than we care to know.
+Each one of us on this planet has been handed a life that is way different than the others, but at the same time, a lot similar than we care to know.
 Each one of us is sailing in the same leaky, shaky boat that threatens to capsize and sink to the bottom if we were to lose control even for a second.
 But, rarely do we admit the condition of our boat to the others.

 Do you know what that results in?
 A deep and haunting fear that our Life is imperfect, full of shit, while those others out there, have been gifted the best kind of lives, ever.
 The kind of depression that gives rise to, can be tough to push out of our system, leaving us disturbed and tortured.

 Why not put an end to it all?
-Why not accept that, yes, our Life is not what you see in these pictures on the social media, neither are our stories the “happy stories” we talk about.
+Why not accept that, yes, our Life is not what you see in these pictures on social media, neither are our stories the “happy stories” we talk about.
 Why not also share some of the imperfect moments of our life with the world?
 No, not to gain sympathy, or applause for having handled it all with elan, but so that someone out there suffering from misery at seeing all the so-called “happiness” around, would feel less miserable.

 So that there would be lesser sad souls around cursing their fates and wishing for better ones.
 So that there would be lesser discontentment and more understanding within people’s hearts.
 And, so that there would be more of love and care and less of hatred and disgust.

 We all are a little broken from within.
-Let’s show our scars, too, once in a while. it will only make us more human, don’t you think?
+Let’s show our scars, too, once in a while.
+It will only make us more human, don’t you think?

 What do you think?
 Can you share your imperfect moments with the world so that someone out there felt less lonely?